alaeri/bls/README.md

     });

-    //when client publishs a stream, there will be a meta data in stream data client.on("onMetaData", function(meta_data){
+    //when client publishs a stream, there will be a meta data in stream data
+    //meta data size should not be bigger than MAX_BUFFER_LEN, default is 2KB client.on("onMetaData", function(meta_data){
         console.log("get metadata %j", meta_data);
     })